 The crypto sphere saw, in 2021 and 2022, massive capital influx: in part due to impressive user growth, but also due to institutional investments chasing this rising cryptocurrency trend.
 If it wasn’t already the case, the crypto world truly became a bona fide industry, complete with billion-dollar institutions, and fiduciary responsibility over trillions of dollars from its biggest centralized players.
 Following this new landscape, as the night to day, came the interest of regulators and government bodies.
 Unfortunately, much of it is still to come.

-For this reason and others, a lot of people enamored by cryptocurrency’s initial promises — an uncompromising, radically privacy-focused marriage between the internet and mediums of exchange — have found themselves compelled to retreat from nearly all currently existing crypto assets.
-What we now call “privacy coins” began to show themselves as one of the only shelters to existing and looming regulations (the ‘privacy’ distinction here is even ironic, as it is clear as day that “a peer-to-peer electronic cash system” would need to confine itself to the decisions of two peers and two peers only, with no inherent access or need for third parties to meddle with the decisions of those two peers).
+What we now call “privacy coins” began to show themselves as one of the only legal shelters to existing and looming regulations (the ‘privacy’ distinction here is even ironic, as it is clear as day that “a peer-to-peer electronic cash system” would need to confine itself to the decisions of two peers and two peers only, with no inherent access or need for third parties to meddle with the decisions of those two peers).
 This, of course, is only half the battle: where and how those privacy coins are to be traded is also at issue.

 Regulation and Privacy-Preserving Assets

-Trading exchanges, where most of the liquidity lies, are increasingly being coerced by government regulations, enabling them to become highly regulated men-in-the-middle of most trades.
+Trading exchanges, where most of the liquidity lies, are increasingly being affected by government regulations, transforming them to become highly regulated men-in-the-middle of most trades.
 This is obviously anathema to the original cypherpunk vision of privacy coins and cryptocurrency in general — still, to this day, most privacy coins are traded on centralized exchanges.
-This is a fatal compromise on the very concept of private currencies, and a critical liability for privacy technology; indeed, centralized exchanges are positioned in such a way as to defer to government regulations in order to subsist and thrive, which will inevitably create geographic discrimination and roadblocks for hyper-private cryptocurrency technologies, such as ring transactions and zero-knowledge proofs, and their various applications.

 The question of liquidity is also to consider within this kind of hyper-private, decentralized ethos.
 Well-populated, centralized exchanges and order books are the norm, and for a long time were considered necessary for mass adoption.
 This, of course, lent itself to disasters, such as the FTX debacle, the BTC-e shutdown, the BitFinex hack, and others.
 Most cryptocurrency users came to understand this the hard way: although decentralized exchange adoption is still lacking, it seems “holding your own keys” is now more ingrained into the crypto psyche than it ever was.